What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 ORDER BY registration_week, transaction_week,

 Then we upload the data to Google Sheets using the OWOX BI BigQuery Reports Add-on.
-One of the advantages of this add-on is that you can set calculations to happen at whatever frequency you need and the report will be updated automatically.
+One of the advantages of this add-on is that you can set calculations to happen at any frequency you need and the report will be updated automatically.

 1. Cohort report using pivot tables

-The easiest way to build a cohort report is with a pivot table.
-Remember that in Google Sheets, we already have data in the necessary structure: column A is the week of registration, column B is the week of transactions, and column C is the number of purchases.
-Now select the relevant date range, open the Data tab, and select Pivot Table.
-You’ll see a panel with settings on the right:
+The easiest way to build a cohort report is using a pivot table.
+Remember that we already have the data in the necessary structure in Google Sheets: column A is the week of registration, column B is the week of transactions, and column C is the number of purchases.

 Settings panel